Loading profile data...

 Investors love businesses that demonstrate traction

 Don't get lured into the idea that an impressive pitch deck about a disruptive idea is enough to get you funding.
 Yes, it does happen, but it's rare and not that sensible.
-You'll get a much better deal from investors if your business is generating revenue and you can show that customers love your project.

 Starting a side hustle allows you to test your idea, improve it and get feedback that's really useful for these conversations if you decide to raise funding later on in your journey.